 The Trust will be fully transparent and fully audited by the New Zealand Public Audit Office.
 The Trust is required to file an annual return with the Charities Commission, detailing its full financial statements.
 This will be publicly available on the Charities Commission website.

 Can I “tag” my donation to a specific cause?

-Donors can indicate a preference for where they would like their money to go within six categories.
+Donors can indicate a preference for where they would like their money to go within the seven categories.
 Major donors may contact the Appeal and talk about more specific legacy projects.
 The final decision on the allocation of funds will sit with the Trustees.

 Can you provide media support for my fundraising event?